 Basically, it gives users a comprehensive solution for their individual and common writing problems like any premium grammar checker, but this time it’s completely free.

 After you’re finished writing your text and you want to see what can be fixed, you need to click the AtD icon on the bottom right corner.
-You’ll see a red underline under the text with issues, just like Grammarly and what’s great is, there will be an additional option to always ignore the suggestion.
+You’ll see a red underline under the text with issues and what’s great is, there will be an additional option to always ignore the grammar mistakes suggestion.

-WhiteSmoke offers grammar, spelling, style and punctuation correction and you can access it via 3 ways — mobile, PC, and web.
+WhiteSmoke offers online grammar, spelling mistakes, style, and punctuation correction, and you can access it via three ways — mobile, PC, and web.

-What makes it unique is that the tool provides video and written tutorials to improve your writing.
-Also, it comes with an integrated plagiarism checker and supports editing in Gmail.
+What makes it unique is that the tool provides video and written tutorials to improve your writing, spelling, and grammar.
+Also, it comes with an integrated plagiarism checker and supports grammar checking in Gmail.

 All the essential features are also available on mobile too, including translator and one-click in stand proofreading.
 However, you have to pay $1 more to enjoy WhiteSmoke on your phone.

-If you’re interested, the price for WhiteSmoke subscription plans starts from $4.16/month all the way up to $11.50/month that includes an extended warranty and customer support.
+If you’re interested, the price for WhiteSmoke subscription plans starts from $5.00/month all the way up to $11.50/month that includes an extended warranty and customer support.

-The best thing about LanguageTool is it can check many grammatical faults from over 20 languages.
+The best thing about the LanguageTool online grammar checker is it can check many grammatical faults from over 20 languages.
 This tool is even able to fix English based on different locales of English, such as American, British, South African, and Australian English.

-It will help you learn what’s the preferred vocabularies for certain countries.
+It will help you learn what’s the preferred vocabulary for certain countries.

-You can use the web-based or browser extension version of LanguageTool for free and all you have to do is write the text and click Check Text to see the corrections made.
+You can use the web-based or browser extension version of LanguageTool for free and all you have to do is write the text and click Check Text to see the grammar corrections and spelling mistakes made.

 Each highlighted word will display what’s the issue and why you’re writing it wrong.
 You’re learning and editing at the same time.
 The suggestions also allow you to see examples of the words in other sentences for context.

-Apart from the free version, there is a premium one that offers a Microsoft Office plugin and 900 more methods (added from 1700 already available) to find an error on your writing.
+Apart from the free version, there is a premium plan that offers a Microsoft Office plugin and 900 more methods (added from 1700 already available) to find an error in your writing.
 It will set you back $59/year.

 Grammar mistakes and typos happen and your writing might feel unprofessional.
 That’s why you need to tackle such problems very seriously.
 To do that, you need to find the best grammar checker for your needs.